Americans with Disabilities Act (ADA) Employment Protections

 - All other employment-related activities, terms, conditions, and privileges

-The ADA also requires employers to offer and make “reasonable accommodations”, which are adjustments to the job that permit an employee with a disability to continue to perform the essential functions of the job.
+The ADA also requires employers to offer and make “reasonable accommodations”, which are adjustments to the job that let an employee with a disability keep working and doing the essential functions of their job.
 Reasonable accommodations include:

 - Providing equipment or devices, or adapting them, so the person with a disability can use them.